MarkWilcock/Generative-AI-Course/15 Sign Up to a LLM.md

 ## Google Gemini
 The sign up page is [here](https://gemini.google.com/).
 You will need a Google account – if you don’t already have one, you can create one for free.

+## Anthropic's Claudse

+The sign up page is [here](https://claude.ai/chats).
+You can sign in with an email address or a Google account.